 On a day-to-day basis, as a software engineer, I spend a lot of time doing non-technical tasks.
 This is the nature of the career; you're not only going to be interfacing with computers.

-Of course with that in mind, I absolutely love the technical aspects of my job and revel in the days where I can purely do technical things.
+I love the technical aspects of my job and revel in the days where I can purely do technical things.
 Writing code is one of the most creative aspects of being a software engineer.
-It’s a lovely mixture of craft and engineering, but it’s not the only fun purely technical aspect of my job.
+It's a lovely mixture of craft and engineering, but it's not the only fun purely technical aspect of my job.
 There are a few things that I like doing even more than writing code.

 While writing code may be the most fun aspect of your career as a young software engineer, as you grow into a more seasoned engineer, you quickly discover that deleting code can be even more fun.
-Deleting code is rewarding partially because there’s a lot of stigma in the industry around being able to crank out tons of code in a day.
-This is of course counter to the nature of software development.
-Writing more code means you’re introducing more surface area, and potentially more bugs, from a business perspective, this isn’t always a good thing.
+Deleting code is rewarding partially because there's a lot of stigma in the industry around being able to crank out tons of code in a day.
+This can be considered counter to the nature of software development.
+Writing more code means you're introducing more surface area, and potentially more bugs, from a business perspective, this isn't always a good thing.

-Having a net negative count for the lines of code you wrote for the day often means that you’ve helped both your future self and the future versions of your colleagues by reducing the total footprint of your software project.
-This is of course, an acquired taste that you really only learn to enjoy after having worked in large software project for some period of time.
-The smaller the code base, the more refined your code is and the easier it is to change the direction it’s going with less energy.
-Those moments wherein you stumble upon on an unused, undocumented 300 line function are rare, but when you can excise this function without impacting the rest of the product, it’s one of the most blissful sensations that you can experience.
+Having a net negative count for the lines of code you wrote for the day often means that you've helped both your future self and the future versions of your colleagues by reducing the total footprint of your software project.
+This could be considered an acquired taste that you will develop after working in multiple codebases.
+Those moments wherein you stumble upon on an unused, undocumented 300 line function are rare, but when you can excise it without impacting the rest of the product, it's one of the most blissful parts of writing software.